obenno/ShinySyn/README.md

 ### Use docker image

 We have prepared docker images for `ShinySyn`.
-With docker installed, user could simplely invoke the app with command below, and will be able to invoke the application from **"Containers/ Apps"** menu.
+With docker installed, user could simplely invoke the app with command below, and will be able to invoke the application directly from **"Containers/ Apps"** menu when opening Docker Desktop next time.

 ```
 docker run -p 3838:3838 obenno/shinysyn
 ```

-To remove container after usage, user could use command:
+To remove container after usage, use command:

 ```
 docker run --rm -p 3838:3838 obenno/shinysyn